king of diamonds playing card

 • Similarly, I don't do too much with practices like locational astrology or astrocartography (they are cool and I'm intrigued, but again it's not where my experience lies).

 This is a polite way of saying: I review all charts "by hand, from scratch."
 I use very little software; and I do not use AI to generate reports.
-Now, look, I'm not so old-school that I'm using ephemeris books and a compass to draw the chart itself on paper... but, yeah, once the chart is digitally rendered, from there I am compiling the analysis planet by planet.
+Now, I'm not so old-school that I'm using ephemeris books and a compass to draw the chart itself on paper or anything... but, yeah, once the chart is digitally rendered, from there I am compiling the analysis planet by planet.
 (I realize there are some great high-end astrology software products out there, created by experts and used by legitimate and credible professionals; they're just way out of my price range.)

 "What Kind of Astrology Can You Do for Me?"